Screenshots show all

 History, keeping track, sharing

-Keep a record of all your events and optionally share them with others, by naming, describing and rating the event, rating your drinking "control", rating your hangovers, note fun facts about the event and such ⭐
+Keep a record of all your social events and optionally share them with others, by naming, describing and rating the event, rating your drinking "control", rating your hangovers, note fun facts about the event and such ⭐

 Interface